CodingGarden/faqs/README.md

 ## Do you have a video / tutorial on X?

-You can search across all of my past videos / livestreams [here](https://coding.garden/videos/#/?filter=).
+You can search across [all of my past videos / livestreams](https://coding.garden/videos/#/?filter=).

 You can also try searching on [YouTube](https://www.youtube.com/results?search_query=coding+garden) directly.